gulshancodes/adventurex/README.md

 ### [Demo Link](https://adventure-x.netlify.app/) 🔗

-A single-page Travel-agency website with clean, modern & simple design.
-It features vibrant colors and a well crafted layout with easy navigations.
+A single-page Travel Agency website with a clean, modern & minimal design.
+It features vibrant colors, video backgrounds, and a well-crafted layout with easy navigation.
 <br/>

 ## Features: